 Fluctuations in currency exchange rates, principally the Canadian/U.S. Dollar and the Canadian/Mexican Peso exchange rates, can impact cash flows.
 The exchange rates have varied substantially over time.
-Most of the Company's exploration expenses in Mexico are denominated in U.S. Dollars and Mexican Pesos.
 Fluctuations in exchange rates may give rise to foreign currency exposure, either favourable or unfavourable, which will impact financial results.
 The Company does not engage in currency hedging to offset any risk of exchange rates fluctuation.